 The infected patients are usually asymptomatic, however, migration through the lung may cause eosinophilic pneumonia.
 Moreover, the adult worms cause mechanical obstruction to the intestinal lumen or may penetrate and obstruct the common bile duct leading to obstructive jaundice (Courvoisier sign if painless).

 The adult worm can appear as a longitudinal or curved filling defect within the intestinal lumen during a contrast follow through study.

-Identification of the long hyperechoic structure within the intestinal lumen with hypoechoic center (representing the worm alimentary tract) is highly suggestive.
+Identification of the long hyperechoic structure within the liver with hypoechoic center is highly suggestive.

-Dilated CBD harbours a long curved hyperdense structure with central hypodensity.
+Dilated CBD harbors a long curved hyperdense structure with central hypodensity.
 Within the intestine, they appear as a filling defect within the contrast in the lumen.

 Best non-invasive method to detect biliary ascariasis.
 The worm appears as a hypointense structure within the hyperintense CBD.
 With 3T MRI identification of the "three line sign" in thick slab MRCP confirms the diagnosis.

 Gold standard but an invasive method.
 It is used also in the extraction of CBD worms.

 Adult worms may cause CBD obstruction and recurrent cholangitis.
 Also, they may aggregate within the intestinal lumen forming a mass and cause intestinal obstruction.